Treats schizophrenia, as well as the agitation that sometimes happens with schizophrenia or bipolar disorder.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to aripiprazole.
+Do not receive this medicine if you have had an allergic reaction to aripiprazole.

 How to Use This Medicine